thomasmcg77/thomasmcg77/README.md

 - 👋 Hi, I’m Thomas
-- 👀 I’m interested in web development, IOT, and decentralized technologies.
+- 👀 I’m interested in web development and decentralized technologies.
-- 🌱 I’m currently learning React.js/Next.js and Node.js
+- 🌱 I’m currently learning React.js, Express.js, and React Native.
-- 📫 How to reach me: thomas.mcguigan@slu.edu.
+- 📫 How to reach me: thomas.mcguigan@slu.edu or https://www.linkedin.com/in/thomasmcg/.

 <!---
 thomasmcg77/thomasmcg77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.